doanamo/Game-Engine-7-2022/Readme.md

 Contributions
 ===
 Engine is not intended nor anywhere close near being suitable for use yet.
-Please refrain for sending pull requests.
+For now please refrain for sending pull requests for new features.
 However, feel free to open issues for dicussion or any questions about this project and its code!

 License
 ===